FreeCell Online – Play the FreeCell Card Game

 How many cards can I move at once?

-You can move a properly ordered, alternating–color sequence whose length does not exceed (empty free cells + 1) × 2(empty columns).
+You can move a properly ordered, alternating–colour sequence whose length does not exceed (empty free cells + 1) × 2^(empty columns).

 What's the difference between FreeCell and Klondike?

-In FreeCell, all cards start face up and there’s no stock/waste.
-The challenge is managing space via free cells and empty columns rather than flipping hidden cards.
+In FreeCell, all cards start face up and there's no stock/waste.

 Can I undo moves?

 Yes.
-Use the Undo buttons to backtrack and try a different line of play.
+Use the Undo buttons to backtrack.

 What are the free cells for?